linode/linode-blockstorage-csi-driver/docs/encrypted-drives.md

 3. **Default StorageClass Annotation**: By marking both StorageClasses with `storageclass.kubernetes.io/is-default-class: "true"`, they’re eligible to act as default classes.
 However, Kubernetes will only treat one StorageClass as the actual default.
 Consider applying this annotation only to the preferred default StorageClass.
 4. **Region Compatibility**: Ensure that encryption is supported in the Linode region where the volumes will be created.
 If encryption is not available in a specific region, the CSI driver will return an error.
+   - To check if the region has encryption capability visit https://techdocs.akamai.com/linode-api/reference/get-regions
+   - For your specific region, check the `capabilities` and see if `Block Storage Encryption` is listed in it.
 5. **Usage in PersistentVolumeClaims (PVCs)**: Use the `storageClassName` field in a PVC to reference the desired StorageClass (`linode-block-storage-encrypted` or `linode-block-storage-retain-encrypted`).
 Each PVC will inherit the encryption settings defined in the referenced StorageClass.

 #### 🔑 Example StorageClass